marvinscham/disenchanter/README.md

 Download the pre-built `disenchanter.exe` from the [Latest Release](https://github.com/marvinscham/disenchanter/releases).

 Put the `disenchanter.exe` file in the same folder as your `LeagueClient.exe`, e.g. `C:\Riot Games\League of Legends` and run it.
-Make sure your League Client is running and you're logged in before running Disenchanter.
+Make sure your League Client is running without admin privileges and you're logged in before running Disenchanter.

 The script is interactive and will guide you through the process with simple `[y|n]` questions and mode options.
 Before you disenchant or craft anything, you will be asked to confirm the action in a magenta colored message with a big `CONFIRM:` banner so don't be scared to explore the different options!